-The English Advanced course is designed for students who have a particular interest and ability in the subject and who desire to engage with challenging learning experiences that will enrich their personal, intellectual, academic, social and vocational lives.
-Students appreciate, analyse and respond imaginatively and critically to literary texts drawn from a range of personal, social, historical and cultural contexts, including literature from the past and present and from Australian and other cultures.
-They study challenging written, spoken, visual, multimodal and digital texts that represent and reflect a changing global world.
+The English Advanced course is designed for students who have a particular interest and ability in the subject who desire to engage with challenging learning experiences that will enrich their personal, intellectual, academic, social and vocational lives.
+Students are provided opportunities to investigate complex ideas in challenging texts to evaluate, emulate and employ powerful, creative and sophisticated ways to use language in order to make meaning and find enjoyment in literature.